-If you are working with an approved contractor, but have chosen to mail out the questionnaires yourself, within the trust, you should supply them with just the sample file (this will resemble Table 1 - Sample construction spreadsheet but with the women's names, addresses and postcodes removed).
-The contractor can use this list to record the outcome codes, but you should ensure that the contractor is kept up to date with any information that comes directly to the trust about maternal or infant deaths, etc.
+However, if you are working with an approved contractor but have chosen to mail out the questionnaires yourself, you should supply them with just the sample file with all personal data (names, addresses, postcodes) removed.
+If you are doing this, please ensure that the Record Number is kept the same in both versions of the file.
+The contractor can use the sample file to record outcome codes, but you should ensure that the contractor is kept up to date with any information that comes directly to the trust about maternal or infant deaths, etc.